johnsonwangzs/MGT-Mini/README.md

 Code for NLPCC2025 (Shared Task1) paper: **EnsemJudge: Enhancing Reliability in Chinese LLM-Generated Text Detection through Diverse Model Ensembles**

 **Disclaimer:** This repository only showcases the intermediate code and results during the competition (https://github.com/NLP2CT/NLPCC-2025-Task1), in which we achieved **first place**.
 Since then, we have significantly expanded the system.
 Its capabilities now go beyond machine-generated text detection and include a frontend interface.
+Feel free to contact us (https://github.com/ASCII-LAB) if you are interested.

 ## 使用方法
 ### 必要准备